On this page you will find frequently asked questions about the Jobportal job search site.

 You can register as a jobseeker on Jobportal here.
-When registering, we recommend that you choose an email address that is personal to you.
+We recommend to choosing your personal email address during registration.
 Creating an account is completely free and does not bind you to anything.
-If you already have an account, login.
+If you already have an account, you can log in here.

-After registering, you can fill in your personal details in your applicant profile.
-We recommend that you fill in your details carefully at once, so you can apply for jobs more quickly using the information in your profile as a basis.
-You can also add your LinkedIn profile to your jobseeker profile and use it as a resume, or you can download your resume as a separate file - whichever suits you best.
-In addition, you can add portfolio as an attachment to your job application.
+After registration you can fill your own information to your applicant profile.
+We recommend to fill your own information carefully, so you can apply for jobs faster in the future using the information of your profile.
+You can also add your LinkedIn -profile to your applicant profile if you want to and use that as your resume or you can upload your resume as a separate file - which way suits you the best.
+In addition to this you can attach a portfolio to your job application.

 I forgot my password, what do I do?

 If you have forgotten your password you can get the new password by entering your email address on the login page under 'Lost your password?
 Reset it here'.

 Applying for a job

-2. Or, by clicking on 'Apply for this job' you will be redirected via the button to a separate address to fill in the application.
+- Pressing from the icon 'Apply for this job' you will be redirected to the different site and there you are able to fill the application.

 Error when sending the application

-If you get an error message when submitting your application, you can try reloading the page (F5).
-You can also try using the site in another browser.
-If the problem remains, please contact our customer service.
-Once your application has been successfully submitted, the page will display the message 'Application has been submitted!'.
-You will see the jobs you have applied for in your jobseeker profile.
+If you receive an error notification when submitting the application you can try to reload the page (F5) or try to use the site on a different browser.
+If the problem continue, contact our customer service.
+When your application has been successfully submitted, the website will display a notification: "Your application has been submitted!"
+You can view the jobs you have applied for in your jobseeker profile.

 Tips for a better job search on Jobportal

 Write a good profile text as a basis for your job search!
 A profile text is a short elevator speech at the beginning of a job application or resume.
 The purpose of a profile text is to get the reader interested in reading further and to summarize who you are, where you've been, what you can do and where you're going next.
 Good measurement for a profile text is around 300 words.

 Good profile text consists of: